All of Kenneth Branagh's Shakespeare movies, ranked

-It’s not hard to see why – over the last 30 years, Branagh has directed six feature films inspired by Shakespeare, in addition to starring in even more and taking on numerous stage projects.
-His latest project, All Is True, which he both directs and stars in, offers him the opportunity to literally step into Will’s shoes, portraying Shakespeare in the final years of his life after he retires and returns to Stratford.
+It's not hard to see why — over his long-lasting career, Branagh has directed six feature films inspired by Shakespeare, in addition to starring in even more and taking on numerous stage projects.
+His 2018 project, All Is True — which he both directs and stars in — offered him the opportunity to literally step into Will's shoes, portraying Shakespeare in the final years of his life after he retires and returns to Stratford.

 The film joyfully plays with Shakespeare's biography, sprinkling in a mix of facts and winking suppositions, alongside an all-star cast who know their way around a Shakespeare play, including Judi Dench and Ian McKellen.
 "It was making a connection between the man and the work.
 A desire to find the human being in Shakespeare," Branagh previously told EW.
 "It was to find Shakespeare the man behind Shakespeare the work."

-It’s arguably a task Branagh has been working on his entire life.
-In honor of the May 10 release of All Is True, my fellow Shakespeare nerd here at EW, Devan Coggan, and I have ranked all of Branagh’s cinematic Shakespearean efforts – for clarity’s sake, we’ve stuck to projects he directed that are strictly movies (so, no Othello and no live broadcasts of theatrical productions).
+It's arguably a task Branagh had been working on his entire life.
+To honor All Is True, my fellow Shakespeare nerds here at EW, Devan Coggan, and I have ranked all of Branagh's cinematic Shakespearean efforts — for clarity's sake, we've stuck to projects he directed that are strictly movies (so, no Othello and no live broadcasts of theatrical productions).

 6. As You Like It (2006)